microsoft/coe-starter-kit/coe-cli/readme.md

 ## CoE CLI Development

 Looking to understand how the CoE CLI commands works?
-The [COE CLI Development](./docs/cli-development/readme.md) dives technically deeper into the CoE CLI commands and discusses how to debug and add / extend commands.
+The [CoE CLI Development](./docs/cli-development/readme.md) dives technically deeper into the CoE CLI commands and discusses how to debug and add / extend commands.

 ## Contributions